1:3 Other Ways to Make the Sausage

 The actual encryption mechanism is mostly trivial as any successful evidence of an algorithm like SHA-2-256 being broken would force a split in the network to a newer encryption technique.

-The downside for such a move for Bitcoin however, is that the specialized ASIC computers which miners have invested billions into can only crack SHA-2-256, and an entirely new ASICs would need to be developed if the math puzzle was updated.
+The downside for such a move for Bitcoin however, is that the specialized ASIC computers which miners have invested billions into can only crack SHA-2-256, and entirely new ASICs would need to be developed if the math puzzle was updated.

 One twist on finding random numbers is to try and find enormous prime numbers instead.
 While this approach helps accomplish something scientifically useful, it still uses large amounts of electricity to process transactions.